moaxcp/graph-dsl/README.md

 # Releases

+## x.x.x

+This is a major update to the api.
+It focuses on the edge and vertex methods in Graph.
+These methods provide developers with the flexibility to create and configure the objects as they see fit.
+All edge and vertex methods return the object which allows the object to be configured with the `<<` operator.
+The methods use *Spec objects to store specifications for the edge or vertex and then applies it to the graph.
+See the groovydoc for more details.

+* upgraded to groovy-2.4.10
+* Adding edge and vertex methods to Graph which provides many new ways to manipulate a graph.
+* Vertices can be renamed and edges can be moved to different vertices.
+* Anytime a vertex is referenced it will be created.

 ## 0.7.0

 * Added support for classifying edges.
 This can be used to detect cycles in a graph.